haubna/PhysicsMod/README.md

 # Shaders

 ## Ocean
-Please follow the instructions in the oceans.glsl file
+Please follow the instructions in the oceans.glsl file if you want custom ocean shader support for your shaderpack.

 ## Snow
 Snow uses the entity ID (rendered with the entities shader) 829925.